Guide

 FAQ

-Q1: How do I know if a market is “too efficient” for me?
+Q1: How do I know a market is too efficient for me?

-A: If you rarely see clear price gaps, you’re consistently late to value, and your results feel like coin flips even with good process, it’s probably too efficient for your current edge.
+If you rarely see clear price gaps, you are consistently late to value, and your bets feel like coin flips even when your process is solid, then it is probably too efficient for your current edge and you are better off building depth elsewhere.

-Q2: Should I specialize in one sport or one market type first?
+Q2: Should I specialise in one sport or one market type first?

-A: Start where your inputs are strongest.
-For many bettors that’s one league plus a couple market types, then expand slowly once you prove edge there.
+You start where your inputs are strongest, which for many bettors is one league plus a couple of market types, then you expand slowly once you can prove edge and stable discipline in that core slice.

 Q3: How long should I test a niche before judging it?